Parsl/parsl/docs/userguide/mpi_apps.rst

 Configuring the Provider
 ++++++++++++++++++++++++

-Parsl must be configured to deploy exactly one executor per execution block.
+Parsl must be configured to deploy workers on exactly one node per block.
 This part is simple.
 Instead of defining `a launcher <execution.html#launchers>`_ which will place an executor on each node in the block, simply use the :class:`~parsl.launchers.SimpleLauncher`.

 It is also necessary to specify the desired number of blocks for the executor.
-Parsl cannot determine the number of blocks needed to run a set of MPI Apps, so they must bet set explicitly (see `Issue #1647 <https://github.com/Parsl/parsl/issues/1647>`_).
+Parsl cannot determine the number of blocks needed to run a set of MPI Tasks, so they must bet set explicitly (see `Issue #1647 <https://github.com/Parsl/parsl/issues/1647>`_).
 The easiest route is to set the ``max_blocks`` and ``min_blocks`` of the provider to the desired number of blocks.